Comments from euro zone finance ministers, officials

 * a deferral of the interest payments by Greece on EFSF loans by 10 years

-"These measures will lower the refinancing hump after the program period and improve the prospects for regaining market access."
+"These measures will lower the refinancing hump after the programme period and improve the prospects for regaining market access."

 "A transfer by member states to Greece of amounts equivalent to the income stemming from the SMP portfolio accruing to their national central banks."